Alejogb1/job-board/blog-data/how-can-a-where-in-clause-with-a-separate-query-be-combined-into-a-single-inner-join.md

 id: "how-can-a-where-in-clause-with-a-separate-query-be-combined-into-a-single-inner-join"
 ---

-Okay, let’s unpack this.
+, let’s unpack this.
 I’ve tackled this specific problem numerous times, usually when dealing with database performance bottlenecks that surface during stress testing.
-The scenario, combining a *where in* clause with a separate subquery into a single *inner join*, is something that comes up more frequently than you might initially think.
+The scenario, combining a _where in_ clause with a separate subquery into a single _inner join_, is something that comes up more frequently than you might initially think.
 The key lies in recognizing when the subquery is essentially providing a set of ids to filter the main table – and then translating that into the correct join condition.

-From my experience, the subquery *where in* approach, while conceptually simple, often leads to performance issues, especially as the size of your data grows.
+From my experience, the subquery _where in_ approach, while conceptually simple, often leads to performance issues, especially as the size of your data grows.
 The database engine frequently ends up executing the subquery repeatedly for each row, which can be disastrous in large tables.
-A single *inner join*, however, lets the database engine optimize the process much more effectively.
+A single _inner join_, however, lets the database engine optimize the process much more effectively.
 Let's get into the details.

 Essentially, what we’re aiming for is to move the result set of the subquery into a join.
 We want to correlate the main query's table with the data returned by the subquery based on some shared id or common field.
-In essence, the *where in* condition is acting as a filter based on the data provided by the subquery, so instead, we’re using an *inner join* to accomplish the same task by matching data from both sets.
+In essence, the _where in_ condition is acting as a filter based on the data provided by the subquery, so instead, we’re using an _inner join_ to accomplish the same task by matching data from both sets.

 Let’s consider a typical scenario.
 Imagine a system that handles customer orders and their related line items.
 We often start with a query that resembles this pseudo-sql: